aliulashayir/439hakan/README.md

 # Kerberos
 This is a simplified implementation of the Kerberos IBM system.

+The keys are generated with OpenSSL and are toy keys they are not used in any application

 ## System Overview
 The system consists of three main components: